AndreasVerhoeven/AvePurchaseButton/README.md

 # AvePurchaseButton
 Drop In App Store Styled Purchase Button, with proper animations.
+Title configurable in Interface Builder.

 ## Animations
 A gif-movie showing how the button animates from normal to confirmation to in-progress state: